Skip to main content

 You'll need to move your car off the road before 10am on Friday, which is when the closure comes into place.

-You'll be able to apply for a resident parking permit to park your vehicle elsewhere within the Resident Protection Zone. or you can park in nearby unaffected roads.
+You'll be able to apply for a resident parking permit to park your vehicle elsewhere within the Resident Protection Zone.
+Or you can park in nearby unaffected roads.

 You'll also be able to park on your driveway off the street if you don't need to move your vehicle during the closure period.